mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 How do we solve this optimization problem?
 It turns out that the EM algorithm provides a very straightforward approach!

-Maximum-likelihood estimation for GMM's via expectation-maximization
+Maximum-likelihood estimation for GMM's via the EM algorithm
 --------------

 The EM algorithm is a natural choice for performing maximum likelihood estimation for a GMM's parameters because the algorithm is quite simple to implement.
 For a thorough discussion of the EM algorithm, see my [previous blog post](https://mbernste.github.io/posts/em/).

-First, we will state the algorithm and then we will derive it.

 **E-Step**